shopsys/monorepo-tools/project-base/docs/introduction/installation-guide.md

 psql --username postgres --dbname <test_database_name> --command "CREATE EXTENSION IF NOT EXISTS unaccent WITH SCHEMA pg_catalog"
 ```

-### Phing target db-fixtures-demo-singledomain fails because DbCollationsDataFixture cannot create locale
+### Phing target db-create fails on MissingLocaleException
 Error message:
 ```
+[Shopsys\ShopBundle\Command\Exception\MissingLocaleException]
+It looks like your operating system does not support locale "cs_CZ.utf8".
+Please visit docs/introduction/installation-guide.md for more details.

 [Doctrine\DBAL\Exception\DriverException]
-An exception occurred while executing 'CREATE COLLATION "cs_CZ" (LOCALE="cs_CZ.utf8")':
+An exception occurred while executing 'CREATE COLLATION pg_catalog."cs_CZ" (LOCALE="cs_CZ"."utf8")':
 SQLSTATE[22023]: Invalid parameter value: 7 ERROR:  could not create locale "cs_CZ.utf8": No such file or directory
 DETAIL:  The operating system could not find any locale data for the locale name "cs_CZ.utf8".
 ```

-Some features like sorting products by name in the catalog require your operating system to support different locales in order to be able to sort by locale-specific rules.
+Some features like sorting products by name in the products catalog require your database to contain specific collations in order to be able to sort by locale-specific rules.
+Unfortunately, in PostgreSQL locales are operating system dependent, which means that they can be different on each system.
-`Shopsys\ShopBundle\DataFixtures\Base\DbCollationsDataFixture` class normalizes the names of locales present in different systems by creating new collations in the database.
+Shopsys Framework normalizes the names of locales present in different systems by creating new collations in the database.

-However, if your system does not provide the locales mentioned in `DbCollationsDataFixture` you need to either install additional locales to your system (eg. on Debian Linux this can be done by installing [locales-all](https://packages.debian.org/cs/stable/locales-all) package) or change `DbCollationsDataFixture` to use locales present in your system.
+However, if your operating system does not provide the required locales you can try:
+* On Linux: Install additional locales to your system (eg. on Debian Linux this can be done by installing [locales-all](https://packages.debian.org/cs/stable/locales-all) package) and restart the database server.
+* On Windows: Make sure you use PostgreSQL distribution that supports multiple locales.
+We recommend to use [EnterpriseDB PostgreSQL distribution](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads#windows).
+* Otherwise: The only other option is to create the database collation mentioned in the exception manually using a locale that your OS supports.
+(Note: every OS should support special locale `"C"` or `"POSIX"`.)

 ### Phing target tests-db fails on test AdministratorRepositoryTest::testGetByValidMultidomainLogin
 Error message: